AlexRmlt/ethicbot-rasa/data/nlu.md

 - She could also just [do nothing](deed) and let the fumes go to the room with [four people](stakeholder)[four](CARDINAL) people.
 - She could pull the chair from underneath her son and therefore cause his death
 - [Inga](PERSON:inga) could also refuse to pull the chair from her child
+- She could immediately turn to her wife and try to save her life.
+- She could also look after [Michelle](PERSON) [first](ORDINAL) and try to save her life.

 ## intent:positive
 - That would be positive for him